-When the Respondent is enrolled in or employed by another institution, the Title IX Coordinator (or designee) can assist the Complainant by liaising with the appropriate individual at that institution, as it may be possible to allege violations through that institution's policies.
+When the Respondent is enrolled in or employed by another institution, the Title IX Coordinator (or designee) can assist the Complainant by liaising with the appropriate individual at that institution, as it may be possible to pursue action under that institution's policies.

-Similarly, the Title IX Coordinator (or designee) may be able to advocate for a student or employee Complainant who experiences harassment in an externship, study abroad program, or other environment external to University where sexual harassment policies and procedures of the facilitating or host organization may give recourse to the Complainant.
+Similarly, the Title IX Coordinator (or designee) may be able to advocate for a student or employee Complainant who experiences harassment in an externship, study abroad program, or other environment external to University where sexual harassment policies and procedures of the facilitating or host organization may give the Complainant recourse.

-15. Reporting Time Limits
+15. Time Limits on Reporting